 Best Places to Move Abroad with Family (Based on Experience)

+Families that successfully move abroad often note an improved work-life balance and increased sense of safety.
 By this metric, many countries within the EU are attractive to American parents due to the bloc’s emphasis on community, safety, and quality of life.

 How can an American family move to Europe?

 There is an increasing need for highly skilled migrants (HSMs) throughout Europe.
-This need is reflected in the increasing number of immigration pathways; for qualified Americans possessing a valued skillset, there has arguably never been a better time to move abroad.
+This need is reflected in the increasing number of immigration pathways, such as Germany’s “skilled worker visa.”
+(2)

 What constitutes a valued skillset?

-In many countries, (including the United States), there is a growing need for highly skilled workers in certain sectors.
+In many countries (including the United States), there is a growing need for highly skilled workers in certain sectors.

-Euronews also reported in April that the following professionals are in high demand throughout the EU:
+Euronews also reported in April 2024 that the following professionals are in high demand throughout the EU:

 • Technicians,